Petroleum in the United States: Top oil fields in the U.S.

+Of the top oil fields mentioned above, four of the ten are on Native land.
+The Permian fields in Texas are on Comanche, Kiowa, and Cheyenne-Arapaho land.
+The Bakken oil field in North Dakota is on Mandan, Hidatsa and Arikara land.
+The Kuparuk oil field in Alaska is on Inupiaq land, and the Midway-Sunset oil field is on the Chumash land.
+According to Steve Lerner, most areas where oil fields are located are considered sacrifice zones and the people that live there expendable.

 Associated gas

 Most modern oil fields are developed with plans to utilize both the oil and the associated gas.
+Associated gas is a by-product of petroleum extraction which is a combination of different greenhouse gases such as methane and carbon dioxide.
+Due to its flaring during production, it contributes to climate change and releases those gases into the air.
 Since oil is historically the higher value product, the gas may be viewed as a waste by-product when such plans are delayed, fail, or do not exist.
 Depending on local regulations, the gas may then be disposed of at the well site in practices known as gas venting and production flaring.
 In the U.S., a growing volume and percentage of the produced associated gas is intentionally wasted in this way since about year 2000, reaching nearly 50-year highs of 500 billion cubic feet and 7.5% in 2018.

 Produced water

 When extracting oil and gas from oil sands and shale oil, water that was present is extracted as well, which is called "produced water".
 In 2017, an estimated 160 billion gallons of produced water was generated during U.S. shale oil and gas producing operations.
 Ongoing research seeks to identify safe ways to reuse produced water.
 The water is usually highly saline, and must be disposed of by injecting it into EPA-permitted Class II water disposal wells.

 Some produced water contains sufficient lithium, iodine, etc. to be recovered as a by-product.